 Use your mobile CC&C platform to create virtual units to move non-coronavirus patients to other areas of the hospital or plan on discharging them in order to provide more access to potential COVID-19 cases.
 If your facility is not equipped to treat anyone with a coronavirus diagnosis, either because of lack of resources or equipment like respirators, ventilators or masks, communicate patient transfers via your CC&C platform or use secure video chat to perform a remote consult with an infectious disease specialist.

 5. Track Supply Chain

 Supply chain updates and workflows go hand-in-hand with anticipating more patients.
 Make sure you are ordering enough mission-critical supplies to cover an influx of infected patients.
 The CDC recommends taking stock of protective equipment and ordering more if need be.

-If there’s a shortage or if your facility is unable to get more equipment or supplies in a timely manner, your incident command center will need to pay close attention to and be discerning with the available supplies.
+If there’s a shortage or if your facility is unable to get more equipment or supplies in a timely manner—a reality many healthcare organizations are now facing—your incident command center will need to pay close attention to and be discerning with the available supplies.
 This is where making your facility’s CC&C platform available to supply chain staff pays off.
 If supply chain staff can communicate real-time updates to the incident command team, hospital leadership can make executive decisions based on up-to-date information in order to get as much as possible out of existing supplies.